 Or Google ‘plant name + images)’.
 Some of the pictures will show the whole plant.

-3) Many perennials take a year to get to their best
+Many perennials take more than a year to reach their best.

 I’ve often bought plants from a nursery or garden centre, then been disappointed with their performance.
 But many herbaceous perennials won’t look their best the year you plant them.

 They’ll be better next year.
 After that they’ll go on looking good for a few years.
 So don’t be discouraged if they don’t look interesting when you buy them.

 My acanthus mollis ‘rue Ledan’, for example, has taken three years to find its feet, but it looks as if it’s going to be lovely this year.